santiagoRapan/WebTreino/docs/database-schema.md

         )
     );

+-- Users can INSERT exercises in their own routine blocks CREATE POLICY "Users can insert own block exercises" ON block_exercise
+    FOR INSERT
+    WITH CHECK (
+        EXISTS (
+            SELECT 1 FROM routine_block rb
+            JOIN routines r ON r.id = rb.routine_id
+            WHERE rb.id = block_id
+            AND r.owner_id = auth.uid()
+        )
+    );

+-- Users can UPDATE exercises in their own routine blocks CREATE POLICY "Users can update own block exercises" ON block_exercise
+    FOR UPDATE
+    USING (
+        EXISTS (
+            SELECT 1 FROM routine_block rb
+            JOIN routines r ON r.id = rb.routine_id
+            WHERE rb.id = block_exercise.block_id
+            AND r.owner_id = auth.uid()
+        )
+    )
+    WITH CHECK (
+        EXISTS (
+            SELECT 1 FROM routine_block rb
+            JOIN routines r ON r.id = rb.routine_id
+            WHERE rb.id = block_id
+            AND r.owner_id = auth.uid()
+        )
+    );

--- Users can manage exercises in their own routine blocks CREATE POLICY "Users can manage own block exercises" ON block_exercise
+-- Users can DELETE exercises in their own routine blocks CREATE POLICY "Users can delete own block exercises" ON block_exercise
+    FOR DELETE
-    FOR ALL USING (
+    USING (
         EXISTS (
             SELECT 1 FROM routine_block rb
             JOIN routines r ON r.id = rb.routine_id